reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ### Persons involved:

 1. Librarians
-2. members
+2. Users

 ### Identify system entities :

 Each entity contains components.
-In the case of this system, the components of the book, member, and librarian are as follows:
+In the case of this system, the components of the book, User, and librarian are as follows:

 * book (Book ID , Book Name , Writer Name)
 * Librarians (Librarians ID , Librarianse Naame , Librarianse Lastname)
-* Meember (Member ID , Name , Lastname , NationId , date of bitrthday , job , addres , email)
+* User (User ID , Name , Lastname , NationId , date of bitrthday , job , addres , email)

 ### Usecase 1:
 ### adding a membership

 1. stare
-2. refrense to library
+2. User refrense to library
-3. membership request with personal doucuments
+3. request membership  with personal doucuments
 4. Librarians logs in system
 5. import username and password on Respective box
 6. if information is correct log in
 7. else show massage "try again"
 8. after log in:
+9. call adding a membership's routine
-9. import member's information
+9. import Users's information
 10. if this informathin was exist :
 * show massage "this account is exist"
 11. else system chacks information